Parallel Peeling Algorithms: Abstract

 \section{Abstract}

 The analysis of several algorithms and data structures can be framed as a {\em peeling process} on a random hypergraph: vertices with degree less than $k$ are removed until there are no vertices of degree less than $k$ left.
 The remaining hypergraph is known as the $k$-core.
 In this paper, we analyze parallel peeling processes, where in each round, all vertices of degree less than $k$ are removed.
 It is known that, below a specific edge density threshold, the $k$-core is empty with high probability.
-We show that, with high probability, below this threshold, only $\frac{1}{\log((k-1)(r-1))}\log \log n + O(1)$ rounds of peeling are needed to obtain the empty $k$-core for $r$-uniform hypergraphs.
+We show that, with high probability, below this threshold, only $\frac{1}{\log((k-1)(r-1))}\log \log n + O(1)$ rounds of peeling are needed to obtain the empty $k$-core for $r$-uniform hypergraphs; this bound is tight up to an additive constant.
 Interestingly, we show that above this threshold, $\Omega(\log n)$ rounds of peeling are required to find the non-empty $k$-core.
 Since most algorithms and data structures aim to peel to an empty $k$-core, this asymmetry appears fortunate.
-We verify the theoretical results both with simulation and with a parallel implementation using graphical processing units (GPUs).
+We verify the theoretical results both with simulation and with a parallel implementation using graphics processing units (GPUs).
 Our implementation provides insights into how to structure parallel peeling algorithms for efficiency in practice.